sraikund16/torch-release-notes/2.8.0/done/result_onnx.md

 The default will be `dynamo=True` starting from PyTorch 2.9.
 You are encouraged to migrate to use the `dynamo=True` option in `torch.onnx.export`.
 This flag makes `torch.export.export` the default export path, replacing `TorchScript`, as `TorchScript` is nearing end-of-life"

-To maintain the old behavior, set `dynamo=True`.
+To maintain the old behavior, set `dynamo=False`.
 You are encouraged to also experiment with the `fallback=True` option that will make the exporter fall back to the `dynamo=False` path if there are errors.

 ### new features